The Cleveland Section of the American Chemical Society wishes to congratulate

 The Ohio State University

 The Morley address and medal will be presented on Wed.
-May 20 at John Carroll University as part of the ACS/SAS/AVS May Conference
+May 18 at the Michelson & Morley Restaurant on the campus of Case Western Reserve University.

-Click here for a brief bio of Prof. Cowan
+Click here for a brief bio of Prof. Turro

 About the Morley Medal :